Sanyam0802/kdtree/README.md

  3. parent.py would then write the name/path of the **<query_file>** (which contains the query point for kNN - Format specified below) and the value of **k** (k in kNN) on your standard input (stdin).
 It also starts the timer now.
  4. Your program should now read the name of the <query_file> and the value of k from stdin and process the query using the k-d tree.
 The output (the k nearest neighbors) should then be written to **results.txt**.
 (Format specified below)
  5. Your program should then output "1" on stdout so that the parent can stop the timer and check your results.txt.

-**Sample code is provided** - run.sh and sample.cpp (and a sample.py, in case you wish to work in Python) - to demonstrate how to communicate with parent.py.
-Feel free to extend them as you need.

-**NOTE**: The stdout and stdin of your program are used for communication with the parent.py.
-Hence, for any debugging purposes, do not print anything on stdout, instead use stderr (using cerr in C++ for example).

 ## File Formats